clbx/Cosmic/README.md

 <sub>* in deveopment</sub>

 #### What is Cosmic?
+* A great educational tool to teach how processors work and assembly language
 * A very interesting project
 * A Proof of Concept
 * Kinda cool
-* A good way to learn assembly and how processors work
 * Fun to play with
 * Made by two guys learning as they went along